kurm1/hello_world/README.md

-# hello_world
+# hello_world by new k
-This is just a demo repository.
+this repository is branched as readme_edit branch. there is no commit.